faern/balloon/README.md

 1. Allocate the amount of memory specified, in one continuous chunk.
 The chunk will be aligned to the memory page size the operating system uses, or optionally to the value set with `--page-size`.
-2. If the `--no-mlock` flag is absent, and the program runs on an OS where it has this feature implemented, it will lock the allocated memory region to the main memory, prohibiting the OS from moving it to the swap.
+2. If the `--no-lock` flag is absent, and the program runs on an OS where it has this feature implemented, it will lock the allocated memory region to the main memory, prohibiting the OS from moving it to the swap.
 This is implemented with the `mlock` call on unix based platforms and `VirtualLock` on Windows.